teamclouday/PathTracer/README.md

 No executable available, because it is meant to be tested in Unity editor.

-Added pinhole camera, with focal length and aperture.
+Updated camera model, with focal length and aperture.

 Denoised view:
 <img src="Images/bunny_camera.png" width="600" alt="bunny_camera">